hashicorp/katakoda/vault-static-secrets/step2.md

 When you read the data at `secret/training`, **username** no longer exists!

 > This is very important to understand.
-The  key/value secret engine does **NOT** merge or add values.
+The  key/value secrets engine does **NOT** merge or add values.
 If you want to add/update a key, you must specify all the existing keys as well; otherwise, ***data loss*** can occur!

 Execute the following command to rollback the original data (version 1):